-Jonathan Gonzalez's decision to give up his U.S. national team eligibility to play for Mexico sent shockwaves through American soccer.
+Jonathan Gonzalez's decision to give up his U.S. national team eligibility to play for Mexico sent shockwaves through American soccer last winter.
 The move invited questions about what U.S. Soccer could have done better to prevent the loss of such a talented prospect, with the hope of preventing another dual-national from making the same choice in the future.

 Losing Gonzalez to Mexico was a big blow, and it's a safe bet that it won't be the last time an American-born player chooses to play for El Tri.
 What was easily overlooked in the midst of the Gonzalez move was the reality that the U.S. had won far more battles for Mexican-American players than Mexico.

 In fact, Gonzalez was the first such high-profile U.S. player to make that jump, whereas players such as Edgar Castillo and Jesse Gonzalez had chosen to play for the United States after previously representing El Tri.

 That trend could soon begin shifting.
 Gonzalez's switch potentially opens the door for more players to make similar decisions, especially if he enjoys success with El Tri, and if the Mexican Federation steps up its recruitment of dual-nationals.